In today’s construction market, there’s little doubt that technology can hold transformative power.

 The demand for BIM is likely to continue, as will BIM’s influence on how construction projects are bid and won.
 In fact, as a virtual construction method, BIM ranks as the most requested technology solution in JBKnowledge’s survey.

-Fast-pace growth of commercial drones continues to make a big impact on the construction sector, with many construction companies using these tools today.
-For those companies that are intent on exploring emerging technology, drones also dominate all other tech offerings, rising by 10 percent in popularity this year.
+Fast-paced growth of commercial drones continues to make a big impact on the construction sector, with many construction companies using these tools today.
+For those companies that are interested in exploring emerging technology, drones have dominated all other tech offerings, rising by 10 percent in popularity this year.